Foreign relations of India: North

 India and Barbados established diplomatic relations on 30 November 1966 (the date of Barbados' national independence).
 On that date, the government of India gifted Barbados the throne in Barbados' national House of Assembly.
 India is represented in Barbados through its embassy in Suriname and an Indian consulate in Holetown, St. James.
 In 2011–12 the Indian-based firm Era's Lucknow Medical College and Hospital, established the American University of Barbados (AUB), as the island's first Medical School for international students.
 In 2015 the governments of Barbados and India signed a joint Open Skies Agreement.
 Today around 3,000 persons from India call Barbados home.
-Two-thirds are from the India's Surat district of Gujarat known as Suratis.
+Two-thirds are from India's Surat district of Gujarat known as Suratis.
 Most of the Suratis are involved in trading.
-The rest are mainly of Sindhis ancestry.
+The rest are of Sindhis ancestry.